Skip to Main Content

 A recent Engineering News-Record editorial suggests that 2022 will endure continued supply chain unpredictability, material cost increases, and workforce deficiencies while consumers and employees seek out projects that promote sustainability and equity.
 Supply chain disruptions impact project budgets and construction schedules, resulting in delays to staff hiring, training, and facility openings.

-This series will explore Legat Architects’ and Turner Construction Companies’ efforts to design and build The Temporary by American Place, a 92,500-square-foot casino in Waukegan, Illinois, within one year.
-The articles will analyze how the team determined scope of work without hesitation, identified critical long lead time items, and considered interior build-out system options, as well as reveal what lessons were learned for the next project.
+Here we will explore Legat Architects’ and Turner Construction Companies’ efforts to design and build The Temporary by American Place, a 92,500-square-foot casino in Waukegan, Illinois, within one year.

 A Sprint to Start a Marathon